 |Kevin Hufnagel, 2014.
 Photo by Metal Chris|

-Although this is technically one song, the piece is separated into movements (or "chapters"), and even without a lyric sheet** in front of you, it's pretty easy to tell how one chapter flows to the next.
+Although this is technically one song, the piece is separated into movements (or "chapters"), and even without reading the lyrics, it's pretty easy to tell how one chapter flows to the next.
 This is composed, orchestrated music, not a musical blob of self-indulgence.
 For example, there's no mistaking the opener of Chapter II, "Wandering Times," right after the 4:00 mark.
 The clear change in direction is signaled by Lemay's roar and the interplay between the thundering main riff and underlying line, and it's purely electrifying.
 In Chapter V, "Compendiums," Lemay even makes translation and transcription of ancient texts sound brutal.

 |Colin Marston, 2014.
 Photo by Metal Chris|

 But beyond the heaviness, this song/EP also strikes as perfect a balance between heavy and light, tension and release, as I can recall hearing in any recent metal album.
 The changes in textures, emotions, and pure cerebral power are astonishing.
 I won't lie--this EP takes a bit more time to digest and absorb than most fare--possibly even more than Colored Sands required.
 But let's face it--if you want just a solid half hour slab of head banging death metal, you're spoiled for choices.
 You don't go to Gorguts for that because they deliver so much more.